Parineeta-2307/Two-Tower-Neural-Recommendation-System-for-Developer-Workflow-Discovery/README.md

 ### Prerequisites

 - Python 3.10+ (tested on 3.13)
-- No GPU required -- runs entirely on CPU
+- No GPU required- runs entirely on CPU

 ### Installation